fsgreco/fm-notes-markdown-converter/README.md

-# Frontend Masters notes markdown converter
+# Frontend Masters / Josh Comeau notes markdown converter

 This script generates a markdown file from the notes you wrote on Frontend Masters course.
 It needs the exported json with your notes.